Break Room Management – How Much Coffee Should You Buy?

 How Much Coffee is Enough?

-As you consider how much coffee to buy for your team, take the number of coffee drinkers and their average coffee consumption into account.
+As you consider how much coffee to buy for your team, take the number of coffee drinkers and their average coffee coffee consumption into account.
 If there are 12 staff members in your office and each of those people drinks between two and four cups of coffee a day, you can safely assume that you need to brew between 168 and 336 cups per week.
+Or you will need that number of single-serve K-Cups on hand each week.

 Pressing deadlines often boost that upper number, and if you also deal with clients in the office, you may want to increase your estimated weekly coffee consumption even more.